thomasgoldberger/softwarequality-without-testing/Part3-Softwarequality_without_testing.md

 ##### Development-Stage

-That stage should be the playground for a developer, after the integration from the developer’s local system, the development stage should be used as a first trial of the new implemented feature.
+That stage should be the playground for a developer, after the integration from the developers local system, the development stage should be used as a first trial of the new implemented feature.
 It doesn't make sense to test UI- or any kind of Integration-Test since there will be all kind of non-stable features and configuration deployed.

 ##### Test-Stage